tech-rules/Vehicle_Detection/README.md

 ## Vehicle detection and bounding boxes around vehicles

 The goals of this project are as following:
-* Perform feature extraction (HOG, color etc.) on a labeled training set of images and train a classifier (e.g. Linear SVM classifier)
+* Perform feature extraction (HOG, color etc.) on a labeled training set of images and train a classifier
-* Implement a sliding-window technique and use the trained classifier to search for vehicles in test images and video frames
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in test images
 * Run image pipeline on a video stream, create a heat map of recurring detections frame by frame to reject outliers
-* Estimate and draw a bounding box for each vehicle detected
+* Estimate and draw a bounding box for each vehicle detected in the video

 ###Histogram of Oriented Gradients (HOG)